Trees can be both beautiful and dangerous and therefore many regulations apply to them.

-2.4 A Directory of Arboricultural Consultants and Contractors (Tree Surgeons) is maintained by the Arboricultural Association, which is a registered charity concerned with tree care.
-Listing within the Directory is an assurance that the consultant or contractor has been examined and found to have satisfied a number of standards such as technical knowledge and provision of insurance cover.
-The address is Arboricultural Association, Ampfield House, Ampfield, Nr.
-Romsey, Hants., S051 9PA.
-The Diocesan Advisory Committee may well have an Arboricultural Consultant who can assist.
+- take appropriate expert advice - for example, from a contractor registered with the Arboricultural Association, Listing within the Directory is an assurance that the consultant or contractor has been examined and found to have satisfied a number of standards such as technical knowledge and provision of insurance cover.

 Before planting any trees the parochial church council should consult an expert identified in paragraph 2 above as to the suitability of any proposed species for the churchyard in question and as to the appropriate location in the churchyard.
 The parochial church council must also obtain the consent of the Archdeacon.
 In any case where a major scheme of planting is proposed, the parochial church council must seek the advice of the Diocesan Advisory Committee and a Faculty from the Chancellor.

-6.1 All trees are capable of shedding deadwood and can consequently be hazardous to persons using the churchyard.
+All trees are ding deadwood and can consequently be hazardous to persons using the churchyard.
 Beech, ash and sycamore are especially prone to this.
 Standard remedial work such as the removal of split and hanging limbs and major deadwood (more than 50mm in diameter) may be carried out as advised by an arboricultural contractor (tree surgeon) in the Directory of the Arboricultural Association or approved by the Diocesan Advisory Committee.